 Have a spare tire and tools for changing it.
 Check that the emergency roadside kit is in the car.

-If a tire is flat and you are not sure how to change it, wait for help.
+If a tire is flat and you are not sure how to change it, call for roadside assistance.
+If you don't have an assistance service, wait for help.
+Don't leave the car unless you know exactly where you are going.

 Use a cell phone to call the automobile club or 911.
 If you are near home, call your mechanic.
 Do not attempt to cross the highway or walk a long distance in search of a phone.
 If you see an emergency phone within walking distance, use it.